-It is not uncommon to encounter problems with your blog or podcast feeds and it is important to know how to resolve issues with your feeds.
+It is not uncommon to encounter problems with your blog or podcast feeds and it is important to know how to resolve these issues.
 The best way to diagnose your feed is by using FeedValidator.org.
 FeedValidator.org will determine if your feed is valid or has errors, and also include suggestions and/or warnings.
 Some warnings can be ignored, depending on what you are trying to accomplish with your podcast.
 If you are distributing video and using embeds from video sharing sites such as YouTube or Blip.tv, it should be safe to ignore embed warnings from FeedValidator.org.

 Note: FeedValidator.org has not been updated in some time, and often will give confusing warnings.
 The only time you need to investigate deeply is when the feed is reported by FeedValidator as no longer valid.
 This can result in the non-distribution of your podcast.

 Feed size limitations

 Feeds can become very large in size over time.
 When a feed approaches 512K (1/2 megabyte) in size some websites and applications begin to have problems processing them.
-Podcast directories will begin to update your listings less frequent due to the excessive size.
+Podcast directories will begin to update your listings less frequently due to the excessive size.
 For example, the popular feed hosting service FeedBurner will not accept feeds that exceed 512K in size.